Note

 Prompts for AI-assisted built-in evaluators

-We open-source the prompts of our quality evaluators in our Evaluator Library and Azure AI Evaluation Python SDK repository for transparency, except for the Safety Evaluators and GroundednessProEvaluator
+We open source the prompts of our quality evaluators in our Evaluator Library and the Azure AI Evaluation Python SDK repository for transparency, except for the Safety Evaluators and GroundednessProEvaluator

 Composite evaluators

-Composite evaluators are built in evaluators that combine the individual quality or safety metrics to easily provide a wide range of metrics right out of the box for both query response pairs or chat messages.
+Composite evaluators are built-in evaluators that combine individual quality or safety metrics.
+They easily provide a wide range of metrics right out of the box for both query response pairs or chat messages.

 Composite evaluator | Contains | Description |